-The basilica of Saint George in Kętrzyn is the best preserved defensive church in Masuria and is one of the most valuable monuments of sacred architecture in Poland.
-The contemporary form of the church was shaped as a result of transformations in the period from the 14th to the 16th century.
-Admission to the church is free, for a fee you can also visit the parish museum, prison cells and lapidarium.
+St. George’s church in Kętrzyn is the best-preserved defensive church in Masuria region and one of the most valuable monuments of Gothic sacral architecture in Poland.
+The present form of the church was shaped as a result of transformations in the period from the 14th to the 16th century.
+The early modern transformations were limited to changing the top of the west tower and the renovation of the windows, tracery and the gable of the porch in the 19th century.
+The nearby town walls are largely demolished.
+Admission to the church is free, you can also visit the parish museum, prison cells and the lapidarium for a fee.

 Architektura gotycka w Polsce, red.
 M.Arszyński, T.Mroczko, Warszawa 1995.